ShlomoLibo/Pluralistic-Inpainting/README.md

 <br>
 The dataset can be download using this [script](https://gist.github.com/charlesreid1/4f3d676b33b95fce83af08e4ec261822).
 <br>
-You can use the provided script preprocess.py in the mbu directory to split celebA into the desired format for training and testing our models:
+You can use the provided script preprocess.py in the mbu directory to split CelebA into the desired format for training and testing our models:
 <br>
 ```
 python preprocess.py --root ./celeba --attributes ./list_attr_celeba.txt --dest ./glasses_data --config glasses